 Why am I so sure it was the intervention which helped Oliver improve?
 Well look at how he has made explicit on paper his mental checklist for ensuring he completed the question thoroughly.

-The Golden Thread: Professor Steve Higgins, Professor Rob Coe and Dr Lee Elliot Major write The Sutton Trust Teaching and Learning Toolkit – the Education Endowment Foundation become co-authors of the Toolkit – our school starts reading the Toolkit and we begin thinking harder about how we develop our classroom practice – we appoint a Research Lead, Alex Quigley, in our drive to become an evidence-based school and begin working with the EEF – Oliver does badly in his mock exam and our baseline data before my pedagogic intervention is his mock result – I remember what the Toolkit says about meta-cognition and self-regulation because Alex keeps research in the forefront of our thinking about pedagogy – I devise my intervention and implement it – Oliver recognises how the intervention might help his performance and consciously changes his behaviour in his re-take examination – Oliver improves by 27 marks and five grades.
+The Golden Thread: Professor Steve Higgins, Professor Rob Coe and Dr Lee Elliot Major write The Sutton Trust Teaching and Learning Toolkit – the Education Endowment Foundation become co-authors of the Toolkit – our school starts reading the Toolkit and we begin thinking harder about how we develop our classroom practice – we appoint a Research Lead, Alex Quigley, in our drive to become an evidence-based school and begin working with the EEF – Oliver does badly in his mock exam and our baseline data before my pedagogic intervention is his mock result – Alex reminds me of what the Toolkit says about meta-cognition and self-regulation – I read the paper “Cognitive Apprenticeship: Teaching the Craft of Reading, Writing, and Mathematics” by Collins et al – I devise my intervention and implement it – Oliver recognises how the intervention might help his performance and consciously changes his behaviour in his re-take examination – Oliver improves by 27 marks and five grades.
 Go figure…